 - Kosher salt, to taste

-- 4 oz white bread, such as a Pullman or Italian loaf, crust removed, cut into ½ inch cubes*
+- 4 oz bakery bread, such as sourdough or an Italian loaf, crust removed, cut into 1/2 to 3/4 inch cubes

 - Kosher salt and fresh cracked pepper

 - Cook onions: Warm a Dutch oven or large pot over medium heat.
-Add ¼ cup of oil and onions to the pot.
-When onions start to sizzle, reduce heat to low.
+Add 6 tablespoons of oil and onions to the pot.
 Season with salt.
-Gently sauté onions for about 30-45 minutes, stirring occasionally, until lightly caramelized, with little color.
-As the onions cook, add an additional tablespoon or two of oil, as needed, to allow them to gently stew in the oil without browning.*
+Sauté onions for about 30-45 minutes, stirring occasionally, until golden and caramelized, but not browned.
+Reduce heat as needed to prevent browning.

 - Add peas: Once the onions are sweet and caramelized, add the peas.
 Season with salt and sauté for about 1 minute.
 Add water and bring to a boil.

 - Blend: Transfer to a blender or Vitamix, and puree until smooth.
 Taste and adjust seasoning, as needed.
-If you do not have a Vitamix, strain the soup through a fine sieve after blending.
+If you do not have a high powered blender, strain the soup through a fine sieve after blending for a smoother result.
 Serve warm, if desired.
-To serve chilled, cool the soup to room temperature and refrigerate for at least 2-3 couple hours.
-You may prepare and chill the soup several days in advance.
+To serve chilled, cool the soup to room temperature and refrigerate for at least 2-3 hours.
+You may prepare and chill the soup up to several days in advance.

 - Cook pancetta: Add pancetta to a cold, nonstick pan.
 Turn heat to medium and reduce to low to medium-low after pancetta starts to sizzle.
-Cook, stirring occasionally, until browned and crispy on the outside and slightly chewy in the center, about 15 minutes.
+Cook, stirring occasionally, until browned and crispy on the outside, about 10-12 minutes.
 Transfer to a paper-towel lined plate to drain.

 - Make croutons: While the pancetta cooks, warm a nonstick pan over medium heat.
-Add 1 tablespoon of oil and bread cubes to pan.
+Add 2 tablespoons of oil and bread cubes to pan.
 Season with salt and toss to combine.
-Once bread starts to sizzle, reduce heat to medium-low and cook, tossing occasionally, until browned and crispy throughout, about 15-25 minutes.
-Transfer to a plate to cool.
+Cook, tossing occasionally, until browned and crispy throughout, about 12-15 minutes.
+Reduce heat as needed to prevent burning.
+Transfer to a plate.

 - Serve: Serve warm from pot or chilled.
 Allow the chilled soup to sit at room temperature for about 10-15 minutes before serving, so it’s not too cold.
-To plate, distribute soup among bowls and scoop in a dollop of crème fraiche.
-Top with a large spoonful or two each of peas, pancetta and croutons, drizzle over oil, and season with pepper.
-Add more toppings than I did in the photos!
+To plate, distribute soup among bowls and add toppings as desired.
 Enjoy.

-- If you’re using fresh peas for both the soup and the topping, you need about 3lbs of peas in the pod.
-For just the topping, you’ll need about 12oz.
+- If you’re using fresh peas for both the soup and the topping, you need about 3.2lbs of peas in the pod.
+For just the topping, you’ll need another 12oz.